 I do not need words for everything.
 I just need to listen.
 The mind knows more than it speaks.

 Gratitude keeps me rooted in reality.
-It reminds me how much I progressed to reach this point.
-With that said, it can never become an excuse that blocks progress.
+It reminds me how much I progressed to reach this point, but it can never become an excuse that blocks progress.
 True gratitude isn't about settling or lowering standards.
 It's about respecting my story and remembering all of the sacrifice.

 I refuse to confuse gratitude with complacency.
 My standards remain high because my ambition is sincere.
 Excellence matters deeply to me.
 Mediocrity would be betrayal, dismissing everything I've overcome.
 Gratitude means nothing if I settle for less than my best.
 Real appreciation shows itself in my commitment to keep improving, to stay focused, healthy, and to never confuse comfort with fulfillment.